2023 - 2024

 This test is a standard measurement of your heartbeat and heart rhythm.

 These tests allow us to look at heart health from multiple dimensions.
 For example, we know microcirculatory disfunction increases the risk of heart disease.
-By using the Endo PAT test, we are able to see how much micro vessels have dilated and are now seeking to understand how this translates into the development of dementia.

 We do not yet know which of these tests will be the most important, but we are comprehensively looking at cardiovascular health holistically to determine the what elements are impacting our brain health.
 By measuring traditional risk factors and taking it one step further with lab-specific measurements, we hope to increase our ability to predict the development of Alzheimer’s disease.